How much does a website cost? Is there such a thing as a website cost blueprint?

 - SEO — Search engine optimization is not only necessary for the initial website.
 If your site is changing a lot (for example, because of weekly blog posts), it’s also an ongoing process.
 There are many free tools for keyword research but if you opt for a paid one, it will set you back about $30 – $99 for standard plans.
 Alternatively, hire someone for SEO for the rates mentioned above.

 - Social media — Social media is an important tool to build traffic.
-However, it takes time, especially if you do it manually.
+It will take time, especially if you do it manually.
 Useful tools like Hootsuite and Buffer can cut down on your time significantly and cost $15 – $20 for a single-user account.
-Or, again, hire somebody in which case you can expect to pay $15 – $100+ depending on the freelancer’s experience.
+Or you can hire somebody in which case you can expect to pay $15 – $100+ depending on the freelancer’s experience.

 How Much Does a Website Cost?